-10 Most Important Meta Tags You Need to Know for SEO
+10 Most Important Meta Tags and HTML Elements You Need To Know For SEO

 - Give each page a unique title that describes the page’s content concisely and accurately.

-- Keep the titles up to 50-60 characters long (for them not to get truncated in the SERPs).
+- Keep the titles up to 50-60 characters long (so they do not get truncated in the SERPs).
 Remember that long titles are shortened to about 600-700px on the SERP.

 - Put important keywords first, but in a natural manner, as if you write titles for your visitors in the first place.

-- Make use of your brand name in the title, even if it ends up not being shown on the SERPs, it’ll still make a difference for the search engine.
+- Make use of your brand name in the title.
+Even if it ends up not being shown on the SERPs, it’ll still make a difference for the search engine.

-Tip: User Your Title to Attract Attention
+Tip: Use Your Title To Attract Attention

 The title tag is precious not only because it’s prime SERP real estate but also because it functions as a tab title in your web browser.